data61/dataFusion/ui/README.md

 The number of edges to traverse out from the starting node in constructing a "local network graph".

 - `Local Network`
 Display the local network around the specified starting node.
+The graph includes the starting node and all edges and nodes on paths up to length `maxHops` from the starting node.
+If this results in more than `maxEdges` then nodes most distant from the starting node and corresponding edges are removed to obtain `maxEdges`.
 If `nodeId` is set it is the starting node, otherwise the node corresponding to `extRefId` is used.
 Use of `extRefId` with `include person nodes using only first and family names` could result in two starting nodes, one `typ=PERSON` and the other `typ=PERSON2`.

+### Description of Network Graph

+Nodes in the graph represent named entities selected as described in the description above for the input field `include person nodes using only first and family names`.
+A tooltip provides details of the named entity, including its `typ`, IDF `score` and any known associated ExtRef `ids` (see [dataFusion-common](../dataFusion/common) for the definitions of these fields).
+The size of node reflects the `score` and its colour reflects its `typ`.

+Edges in the graph represent repeated proximity of the connected nodes within the specified `collections`.
+For each edge a `weight` and `count` is computed per collection by [dataFusion-util](../dataFusion-util).
+A tooltip provides details of these weights and counts as well as their sum over the specified `collections`.
+The edge length reflects the reciprocal of the sum of the weights over the specified `collections`, so close proximity and repeated proximity contribute to a short edge.
+The edge width reflects the sum of the counts over the specified `collections`, so short edges will usually also be thicker.
+A long thick edge represents high repeated co-occurences but with less proximity between the entities on average.
+A short thin edge represents low repeated co-occurences but with high proximity between the entities on average.